Program Director and Founder

 Kristin’s experience includes establishing and managing a model preschool for children with Autism and their socially typical peers in Seattle, Washington.
 She also served as Preschool Coordinator at the Douglass Developmental Disabilities Center at Rutgers University.

-Kristin is currently an adjunct faculty member at Endicott College where she teaches graduate classes in the areas of Autism Spectrum Disorders and Applied Behavior Analysis.
+Kristin is currently the Director of Online Instruction and Training at Endicott College where she also teaches graduate classes in the areas of Autism Spectrum Disorders and Applied Behavior Analysis.
 She also maintains a private practice that focuses on supporting individuals with Autism, ADHD, anxiety and related disabilities in their home and school environments.
+Kristin is also pursuing an PhD in Applied Behavior Analysis.

 Kristin has presented her applied work at both the national conferences of the Association for Behavior Analysis and the International Precision Teaching Conference, as well as at Autism New Jersey.
 She has published her work in the Journal of Precision Teaching and Celeration (JPTC), and is a contributor to the Society for the Advancement of Behavior Analysis.
 She maintains professional memberships in the Association for Behavior Analysis, the Association of Professional Behavior Analysts, Autism New Jersey, and the Standard Celeration Society.